FRCH Design Worldwide

-FRCH Design Worldwide (currently FRCH Nelson) is an American architectural and design firm headquartered in Cincinnati, Ohio with regional offices in Los Angeles and New York City.
+FRCH Design Worldwide was an American architectural and design firm headquartered in Cincinnati, Ohio with regional offices in Los Angeles and New York City.
 Founded in 1968, it provided architectural, interior design, graphic design and brand strategy services to the retail, hospitality, restaurant and corporate office sectors.

 In January 2018, it formally merged with NELSON Worldwide and has since re-branded its operations under the "FRCH Nelson" brand.

 History

 FRCH was founded by James T. Fitzgerald FAIA in 1968 as James T. Fitzgerald/Interior Architecture (F/IA).
 The practice largely focused on the interior design of large corporate spaces as Fitzgerald believed interiors were largely ignored by architects at the time.
 F/IA changed its name to Space Design/Interior Architecture (SDI) following the acquisition of a local competitor in 1972.
 In 1978, the company secured its first international project, a Hilton hotel in La Paz, Bolivia.